Q. Is the tint applied on the inside or outside of the window?

 Q. Are windows EASY TO CLEAN after tinting?

 A. Our window films have a high-tech scratch resistant coating.
 Simply wipe over your windows with a clean chamois, microfibre cloth, or soft cloth with a mist of soapy water (ie water with small amount of dishwashing liquid, teaspoon to 1 litre.).
-Windex or any cleaner with ammonia will do damage to film over time so NOT use.
+Windex or any cleaner with ammonia will do damage to film over time so do NOT use.

 Q. Is fitting window tint messy?